3sanket3/3sanket3/content/posts/2019-04-19---nodejs-tutorials-series.md

 );
 ```

-- To run the same run `node index.js` in terminal.
+- To run the same run `node index.js` in the terminal.
 Which should show output as

 ```bash
 $ node index.js
 server is listening at http://localhost:4000
 ```

-- And if you will click on http://localhost:4000 link, it will run our default route ('/') and it will show response message we sent i.e.'Hi, from Node server'.
+- And if you will click on http://localhost:4000 link, it will run our default route ('/') and it will show the response message we sent from the server i.e.'Hi, from Node server'.

 ### Make running the server easy

-- Instead of running `node index.js` each time, we can create it's script in `package.json`, like below
+- Instead of running `node index.js` each time, we can create it's a script in `package.json`, like below

 ```json
 ...